 - Apply ice if any discomfort is noted post-treatment

 - In-depth post-treatment handout will be given the day of procedure

-Fillers are not recommended if you are pregnant or breastfeeding.
-You should not add filler if you are on current antibiotic use have recent or upcoming dental procedures, or recent or upcoming vaccinations.
+Almost everyone is a candidate for PDO threading.
+However, they are not recommended if you are pregnant or breastfeeding.
+You should also avoid PDO threading if you are sick, currently on antibiotics, or have had a recent or upcoming dental procedure or vaccinations.